rohan ganapavarapu

 the problem

 Unfortunately it is becoming common to portray people who are religious as dumb and claim that God is dead due to science.
+I don’t think this argument is fair.

-Our mathematically understanding of reality (physics) is not reality.
-We are not uncovering the hidden code of the world.
+Our mathematically understanding of reality (physics) is not reality, We are not uncovering the hidden code of the world.
 It’s all symbolic, operations over symbols that aid in survival.

 It is like a deer who sees some movement and classifies it as a predator.
 It has evolved to do that.
 It cannot distinguish that some “predators” are non-threats.
 We are like the deer.
 I did a bad job of explaining this.
 See this video.